Kava-Labs/kava-bridge/relayer/spec/05_signing.md

 ## Leader

-A leader is used for determining which peers participate in a signing party.
+A leader is used for determining which peers participate in a signing party and coordinating retries when peers may go offline.

 When a bridge transaction is found on either Ethereum or Kava, the transaction hash is used to deterministically pick a random leader.